Your USF College Admissions Questions Answered

 The Application Deadline is the deadline to complete and submit the online application.
 We recommend you apply a few days before the deadline just in case you run into any technology issues!

-The Materials Deadline is the deadline to turn in all supporting and requested documentation (high school transcripts/STARS, SAT/ACT scores, letters of recommendation, essay, etc.).
-You can check out exactly what's needed for a complete USF application on our website.
+The Materials Deadline is the deadline to turn in all supporting and requested documentation (high school transcripts/STARS, SAT/ACT/CLT scores, etc.).
+Check out exactly what's needed for a complete USF application on our How to Apply page.

 Please note: These deadlines are the dates by which all required paperwork must be received in our office and not “on their way.”